MileHacker Logo

 • Underestimating distances: Baotou is large; plan for local transportation.

-• Ignoring weather warnings: dust storms in spring and severe cold in winter require specific preparations.
+• Ignoring alerts about the weather: dust storms in spring and severe cold in winter demand specific preparations.

 Local Customs for Visitors